Citation, DOI & article data

 Leprosy, previously known as Hansen's disease, is a chronic infectious disease caused by Mycobacterium leprae and presents mainly in tropical developing countries.

 It is most common in tropical developing countries and is endemic in over 100 countries.
-Worldwide there is a prevalence of 3 per 100,000 people 4.
-A progressive decline in prevalence rates has been observed all around the world with multi-drug treatment 2-4.
+Worldwide, there is a prevalence of 3 per 100,000 people 3.
+A progressive decline in prevalence rates has been observed worldwide, owing to multi-drug treatment 2,3.

-There is a long incubation of ~3 years (range six months-20 years) between infection and onset of multi-systemic symptoms and signs 4,7:
+There is a long incubation period of ~3 years (range: 6 months-20 years) between infection and onset of multi-systemic symptoms and signs 3,6:

 - cutaneous erythematous plaques

 - peripheral lower limb edema

 - mixed peripheral neuropathy (often with resultant injuries) +/- hypoesthesia/paresthesia +/- neuralgia

 - peripheral nerve thickening, which may be palpable

 Mycobacterium leprae attacks the skin and peripheral nerves and has a predilection for the cooler appendages of the body with characteristic involvement of the small bones of the hands and feet.

 Bone lesions in patients with leprosy are usually due to trauma and secondary bacterial infection superimposed on denervated tissues.